-- The best student jobs have value for your university experience and future résumé and network, while the wrong kinds of jobs may detract from your university experience. - How much you work should be based on a realistic budget and your financial goals and needs. - To find the best job for you, use all the resources available.
+- · The best student jobs have value for your university experience and future résumé and network, while the wrong kinds of jobs may detract from your university experience. - How much you work should be based on a realistic budget and your financial goals and needs. - To find the best job for you, use all the resources available.

-What are the primary benefits of a student job on campus?
+1. What are the primary benefits of a student job on campus?
 (List as many as you can.)

-Considering your abilities and interests, what would be yo -- --
+2. Considering your abilities and interests, what would be your ideal job while a university student?

-11.3 Spending Less
+56. 11.3 Spending Less

-Identify how you are spending your money and what optional expenditures you can cut back on.
-Develop a positive attitude for spending less while still enjoying a full university experience.
-Create and manage a workable budget by tracking expenditures to reach your financial goals.
-Recognize if you are getting in financial trouble and know what to do about it.
+- 1. Identify how you are spending your money and what optional expenditures you can cut back on. - 2.
+Develop a positive attitude for spending less while still enjoying a full university experience. - 3.
+Create and manage a workable budget by tracking expenditures to reach your financial goals. - 4.
+Recognize if you are getting in financial trouble and know what to do about it. - 5.
 List the benefits of saving money even while in university.